python/cpython/Doc/library/difflib.rst

 .. method:: SequenceMatcher.get_grouped_opcodes([n])

-   Return a generator of groups with up to *n* lines of context.
+   Return a :term:`generator` of groups with up to *n* lines of context.

    Starting with the groups returned by :meth:`get_opcodes`, this method splits out smaller change clusters and eliminates intervening ranges which have no changes.